-Accurate forecasting of gas condensate well productivity usually requires fine-grid numerical simulation to model the formation of the condensate bank, and to account for high-velocity phenomena such as non-Darcy flow and changes in relative permeability at large capillary numbers.
+The productivity of many gas condensate wells is reduced by the formation of a condensate bank in the near-well region.
+Forecasting of gas condensate well productivity usually requires fine-grid numerical simulation to model the formation of the condensate bank, and to account for high-velocity phenomena such as non-Darcy flow and changes in relative permeability at large capillary numbers.

-This paper presents a new technique for forecasting the performance of gas condensate wells, using simpler techniques that can be used in a spreadsheet.
+This paper presents a new technique for forecasting performance of gas condensate wells, using simpler techniques, which can be used in a spreadsheet.
 The calculation uses a material balance model for reservoir depletion and a two-phase pseudopressure integral for well inflow performance.
 The pseudopressure integral technique has been extended to include high-velocity effects and also to allow for the change in produced fluid composition due to the formation of the condensate bank.